About The Watermill Center Fall/Spring Artist-in-Residence Program

 In residence: October 9 – November 7, 2016

 Matthew Prest and Clare Britton’s practices move between live art, experimental theatre, performance art, installation and visual art.
-During their Watermill residency, the duo’s work will test a process where ideas and concepts evolve from performed physical actions and tasks.
-Their work will include the experiential and embodied methods of performance as a tool to develop video, installation and performance pieces while exploring physical ritual, movement through landscape, and the relationship between the transcendent and the absurd.
+During their Watermill residency, the duo will test a process where ideas and concepts evolve from performed physical actions and tasks.
+Their work will involve using experiential and embodied methods of performance as a tool to develop video, installation and performance pieces while also exploring physical ritual, movement through landscape, and the relationship between the transcendent and the absurd.

-Clare Britton is an experienced artist with a practice that spans performance-making and visual art.
-She has developed freelance work and as Co-Artistic Director of Australian performance collective My Darling Patricia.
-Her body of work has received great critical acclaim and numerous design and theater awards.
-Britton is a 2014 recipient of the Sidney Myer Creative Fellowship.
-In 2015, she will complete a Masters of Studio Art at Sydney College of the Arts, University of Sydney as well as tutoring in the Faculty of Design, Architecture and Building at the University of Technology, Sydney.
+Clare Britton is an accomplished artist whose practice spans performance-making and visual art.
+In addition to her freelance work, she serves as Co-Artistic Director of Australian performance collective My Darling Patricia.
+Britton has received great critical acclaim as well as numerous design and theater awards.
+In 2014, she was the recipient of the Sidney Myer Creative Fellowship and in 2015, she completed her Masters in Studio Art at Sydney College of the Arts, University of Sydney.

 Image Credits: Headshot of Matthew Prest; Matthew Prest Performance ‘Bounce’ at The Watermill Center

 In residence: October 10 – November 7, 2016

 Andrew Ondrejcak (and collaborator Shara Nova of My Brightest Diamond) will explore themes of gender and identity in a new opera loosely based on Virginia Woolf’s Orlando.
 While Ondrejcak writes, directs and designs, Nova composes the music and performs the title role.